Yandex Cloud

 • Creating a single-host cluster

 A PostgreSQL cluster is one or more database hosts between which you can configure replication.
 Replication is enabled by default in any cluster consisting of more than one host: the master host accepts write requests and duplicates changes on replicas.
-The transaction is confirmed if the data is written to disk both on the master host and on a certain number of replicas, sufficient to establish a quorum.
+A transaction is committed once the data is written to disk on both the master host and on a sufficient number of replicas to form a quorum.

 Note